Palermo: Roads

 Palermo is a key intersection on the Sicilian road network, being the junction between the eastern A19 motorway to Trapani, the southeastern A29 to airport and Mazara del Vallo and the southwestern A19 to Catania and A20 to Messina.
 Palermo is one of the main cities on European route E90.
 The three main national roads starting from Palermo are the SS113, SS121, SS186 and the SS624.

 Airports

 Palermo International Airport, known as Falcone-Borsellino Airport (formerly Punta Raisi Airport), is a few kilometres west of Palermo, in Cinisi.
 It is dedicated to Giovanni Falcone and Paolo Borsellino, two anti-mafia judges killed by the Mafia in the early 1990s.

 The airport's rail facility, known as Punta Raisi railway station, can be reached from Palermo Centrale, Palermo Notarbartolo and Palermo Francia railway stations.

 Palermo-Boccadifalco Airport is the city's other airport.

-National rail
+Railways

 The main railway station of Palermo is Palermo Centrale which links to the other cities of Sicily, including Agrigento, Trapani and Catania, and through Messina and the strait to the rest of Italy.
 The railways also connect to the Palermo airport with departures every thirty minutes.